boostercloud/booster/docs/chapters/03_booster-architecture.md

 📝[Edit on github](https://github.com/boostercloud/booster/blob/main/docs/chapters/booster-architecture.md)
 # Booster architecture

 Two patterns influence the Booster's event-driven architecture: Command-Query Responsibility Segregation ([CQRS](https://www.martinfowler.com/bliki/CQRS.html)) and [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html).
 They're complex techniques to implement from scratch with lower-level frameworks, but Booster makes them feel natural and very easy to use.

 ![architecture](../img/booster-arch.png)

 The public interface of a Booster application is just `Commands` and `ReadModels`.
 Booster proposes an entirely different approach to the Model-View-\* and CRUD frameworks.
-With Booster, clients submit commands, query the read models, or subscribe to them for receiving real-time updates thanks to the out of the box [GraphQL API](#graphql-api)
+With Booster, clients submit commands, query the read models, or subscribe to them for receiving real-time updates thanks to the out of the box [GraphQL API](chapters/04_features#graphql-api)

 Booster applications are event-driven and event-sourced so, **the source of truth is the whole history of events**.
 When a client submits a command, the `CommandHandler` _wakes up_ and executes its logic.
 Optionally, it can _register_ as many `Events` as needed.
 The framework caches the current state by automatically _reducing_ all the registered events into `Entities`.
 Interested parties can _react_ to events via `EventHandlers`, and finally, the _projection_ functions transform the entities into `ReadModels`.

-In this chapter you'll walk through these concepts and its details.
+In this chapter you'll walk through these concepts and its details. o80
 ## 1. Command and command handlers

 Booster is different than MVC frameworks in which you typically implement controller classes with CRUD methods.
 Instead of that, you define commands, which are the user actions when interacting with an application.
 This approach fits very well with Domain-Driven Design.
 Depending on your application's domain, some examples of commands would be: `RemoveItemFromCart`, `RatePhoto`, `AddCommentToPost`, etc. Although, you can still have `Create*`, `Delete*`, or `Update*` commands when they make sense.